MiniHacks/cardforme/packages/backend/research.md

 - Earn unlimited 1.5 points per $1 spent on all purchases, with no annual fee and no foreign transaction fees and your points don't expire.
 ---
 Company: Bank of America <br />
-Card: Bank of America Customized Cash Rewards credit card <br />
-Annual Fee: 0 <br />
-Name in code: bofa_customized_cash_rewards <br >
-Benefits:
-- Earn 3% cash back in the category of your choice (up to $2,500 in combined choice category/grocery store/wholesale club quarterly purchases).
-- 2% at grocery stores and wholesale clubs (up to $2,500 in combined choice category/grocery store/wholesale club quarterly purchases).
-- 1% Earn unlimited 1% on all other purchases.
----
-Company: Bank of America <br />
-Card: Bank of America Business Advantage Customized Cash Rewards Mastercard credit card <br />
-Annual Fee: 0 <br />
-Name in code: bofa_business_advantage_customized_cash_rewards_mastercard <br >
-Benefits:
-- 3% cash back in the category of your choice (on the first $50,000 in combined choice category/dining purchases each calendar year, 1% thereafter).
-- 2% cash back on dining purchases (on the first $50,000 in combined choice category/dining purchases each calendar year, 1% thereafter).
-- 1% unlimited cash back on all other purchases.
----
-Company: Bank of America <br />
 Card: Bank of America Premium Rewards credit card <br />
 Annual Fee: 95 <br />
 Name in code: bofa_premium_rewards <br >